evgeniimalitckii/Hydrogen_thermal_desorption_calculation/README.md

 5. Select the raw measurement file via popup window for calculation.
 6. Collect the output files (3 jpg files and one txt file)

-The txt file contains three columns with temperature (K or $^o$C, depending on input parameters settings), temperature corrected according to calibration procedure embeded into the software (K or $^o$C, depending on input parameters settings), and hydrogen thermal desorption rate, respectively.
+The txt file contains three columns with temperature (K or ^oC, depending on input parameters settings), temperature corrected according to calibration procedure embeded into the software (K or $^o$C, depending on input parameters settings), and hydrogen thermal desorption rate, respectively.